serengil/chefboost/README.md

 ### Licence

-Chefboost is licensed under the MIT License - see [`LICENSE`](https://github.com/serengil/chefboost/blob/master/LICENSE) for more details.
+ChefBoost is licensed under the MIT License - see [`LICENSE`](https://github.com/serengil/chefboost/blob/master/LICENSE) for more details.